ashtonesawyer/netsec/final/final.md

 problem, however, as my understanding is that the options field isn't used often.

-The second problem is because if a 0x45 byte shows up earlier in the packet than expected, then the calculations involing which bytes should be which fields will be thrown off.
+The second problem is because if a 0x45 byte shows up earlier in the packet than expected, then the calculations involving  which bytes should be which fields will be thrown off.
 If this becomes a problem, a check could be added to the script that the 45 isn't within the first 14 bytes (the length of an ethernet header).